cswaroop/learn-clojure/README.md

 * Data Analytics - Data needs to be pushed into Data Warehouse so that banks can read  "inbetween transactions" to see whats happening in real-world in order to recalibrate decisions and make better data-driven decisions.

-Refer JPMorgan's Silicon valley is coming soon.
+This is what JPMorgan CEO is saying Silicon valley is coming soon!

 ## Why Clojure?